24 December 2021

 But as the process of actually making that change grinds on, things aren't going as well as reformers had hoped.
 It's starting to look like the same old politics that have frustrated evidence-based change for 60 years.

-Earlier this month, 180 organisations with an interest in cannabis policy, including the New Zealand Drug Foundation, wrote ónio Guterres expressing concern at the way they have been shut out of the 's deliberations on how to implement the WHO recommendation.to United Nations Secretary General Ant
+Earlier this month, 180 organisations with an interest in cannabis policy, including the New Zealand Drug Foundation, wrote an open letter to United Nations Secretary General António Guterres expressing concern at the way they have been shut out of the International Narcotics Control Board's deliberations on how to implement the WHO recommendation.

 It's hardly unprecedented for civil society groups to be frustrated or ignored when it comes to the UN and drug policy, but the way this WHO recommendation is implemented is crucial, not least because it will effectively create a set of global rules around the way cannabis can be produced as a medicine.